Uber buys a bikeshare company as it looks beyond cars

 Some of Uber's ride-hailing rivals have already invested in bicycles.
 In January, China's Didi Chuxing expanded into the huge and fiercely competitive Chinese bike-sharing market.
 In the United States, Lyft announced a sponsorship of Baltimore bikeshare stations last month.

+Companies like Uber are betting on big shifts in how people commute.
 Bicycles have become trendy because they offer affordable mobility while limiting traffic congestion and pollution.
+Cities are already seeing shifts in how people commute.

 Fewer people are riding on public transportation in the United States, according to research, as commuters shift to ride-hailing services such as Uber and Lyft.
 But motor vehicles use public spaces less efficiently, and many cities are looking for solutions to increased congestion.